craigargh/cfg-python/course_handbook/introduction.md

 In Python there are libraries that are designed to build websites, analyse large amounts of data, draw pictures, hack into computers, make a velociraptor appear, and many more.

-**Library:** Reusable collection of code that someone else has written which you can use
+> **Library:** Reusable collection of code that someone else has written which you can use

 Finally, Python is a very popular language.
 It's used in a diverse areas like science, machine learning, finance, motion pictures and many more.
 The skills that you learn as a beginner are a fundamental part of any career that uses Python.

 ## Setup

+This part of the guide will explain how to install the software required for the course.
+It will show you how to install:

+- Python 3
+- PyCharm Community Edition
+- Git

+I'll also show you how to create a new PyCharm project and test that everything is installed OK.

+### Python 3

 ### PyCharm

 When writing Python programs there are a lot of programs you can use.
 Some developers like to use text editors like Sublime Text or Atom, others prefer powerful (yet complicated) editors like Vim or Emacs.
 For this course you will be writing and running your Python programs with PyCharm.

 PyCharm is an editor that is designed specifically for Python.
-It comes with lots of built-in tools that help you work with Python.
-For example it can highlight typos in your code and can run your programs in a couple of clicks.
+It comes with lots of built-in tools that help you work with Python (for example it can highlight typos in your code).

-[WRITE SOME MORE HERE]
+[INSTALLATION INSTRUCTIONS]

 [EXPLAIN THE OTHER CHOICES INCLUDING THE COMMAND-LINE CAN BE FOUND IN A SEPARATE GUIDE]

+### Git

+## Creating a PyCharm Project

 ## Sessions